 This Harvard Business Review article has more information on the drawbacks of overworking.

 Long commutes can effect productivity in many ways.
 Commuting can be stressful.
 It can also effect the length of your work day and can effect your health.
-Fortunately for those living in Chicago and Minneapolis, Assemble has shared office spaces in some of the most sought-after neighborhoods so your commute can be as easy as possible.
+Fortunately for those living in Chicago, Assemble has shared office spaces in some of the most sought-after neighborhoods so your commute can be as easy as possible.

 Bringing your dog to work can relieve stress in a few ways.
 One being that you have your favorite furry friend at your side throughout the day.
 The other being that you don’t have to worry about them being at home all day or having to pick them up at doggie day care at a certain time.